Shellability of generalized Dowling posets: Shellability of subposets

-We will prove that $\P_n(G,S,T)$ is shellable if $G$ acts trivially on $S \setminus T$.
+We are going to prove that $\P_n(G,S,T)$ is shellable if $G$ acts trivially on $S \setminus T$.
 In general, however, $\P_n(G,S,T)$ is not shellable.
-In the first part of this section we are going to construct a wide family of non-shellable examples (Proposition \ref{prop:trivial-stabilizers}), whereas in the second part we prove shellability if the $G$-action on $S\setminus T$ is trivial (Theorem \ref{thm:subposet-shellability}).
+In the first part of this section we construct a wide family of non-shellable examples (Proposition \ref{prop:trivial-stabilizers}), whereas in the second part we prove shellability if the $G$-action on $S\setminus T$ is trivial (Theorem \ref{thm:subposet-shellability}).
 Let us start with two simple examples.

 \begin{example} Let $G = \Z_2 = \{e, g\}$ act non-trivially on $S = \{+, -\}$, as in \cite[Example 2.2.3]{bibby2018combinatorics}.
 The Hasse diagram of $\P_2(G, S, \varnothing)$ is shown in Figure \ref{fig:subposet-Z2}.
 The order complex of $\bar \P_2(G,S,\varnothing)$ is $1$-dimensional and disconnected, therefore it is not shellable.
 This example is a special case of Proposition \ref{prop:trivial-stabilizers} below.
 In view of Theorem \ref{thm:subposet-shellability}, this is the smallest non-shellable example. \end{example}